-A personality inventory is a self assessment tool that career counselors and other career development professionals use to help people learn about their personality types.
-It reveals information about individuals' social traits, motivations, strengths and weakness, and attitudes.
+A personality inventory is a self-assessment tool that career counselors and other career development professionals use to help people learn about their personality types.
+It reveals information about individuals' social traits, motivations, strengths and weaknesses, and attitudes.
 Experts believe these factors play an important role in job and career success and satisfaction.

-- Personality inventories can teach you about yourself which will, in turn, help you learn what occupations and work environments are a good fit.
+- Personality inventories can teach you about yourself, which will help you learn what occupations and work environments are a good fit.

-- In addition to learning about your personality you determine whether a career is right for you, it is essential to also consider other factors like interests, values, and aptitudes.
+- In addition to just learning about your personality, to determine whether a career is right for you it is essential to also consider factors such as interests, values, and aptitudes.

-What can you expect when your career counselor tells you she is going to have you take a personality inventory?
-It depends on which one she is using.
-Some personality inventories are paper and pencil tests while others are computerized.
+What can you expect when your career counselor says they are going to have you take a personality inventory?
+It depends on which one they use.
+Some personality inventories are paper and pencil tests, while others are computerized.
 You may finish some in just 15 minutes while others take close to an hour to complete.
-Some assessment have different versions based on age and reading ability.
+Some assessments have different versions based on age and reading ability.

 Using Your Personality Inventory Results

-The career development professional who administered the inventory should explain your results to you.
+The career development professional who administered the inventory should explain your results.
 Some things you learn may surprise you, but others won't.
-You may find out you have traits and characteristics of which you were unaware.
-There may be others you knew you had but didn't realize how strongly they could influence your career satisfaction.
+You may find out you have hidden traits and characteristics, or others you knew you had but were unaware could strongly influence your career satisfaction.

-You may have always known, for example, that you love being around other people but didn't realize you would enjoy your work more if it involved a lot of team work.
-Or you may have been aware that you get bored easily but didn't think that you could solve this problem by looking for a career that offers a lot of variety.
+You may have always known, for example, that you love being around other people but didn't realize you would enjoy your work more if it involved a lot of teamwork.
+Or you may have been aware you get bored easily but didn't think you could solve this problem by looking for a career that offers a lot of variety.

 Use your results to find occupations you hadn't considered previously or use them to verify that a career you had in mind is right for you.
 When you know about your personality, you can also make decisions about the environment in which you would prefer to work.
 This can be very helpful when evaluating a job offer.

-There are many personality inventories on the market.
-Here is a few.
-Your career counselor will choose the right one for you.
+There are many personality inventory tools on the market.
+Here are some examples.
+Your career counselor will choose what's right for you:

-Myers-Briggs Type Indicator (MBTI): This is the most well known of all personality inventories.
+- Myers-Briggs Type Indicator (MBTI): This is the most well-known of all personality inventories.
 It was developed by Katharine Briggs and Isabel Briggs Myers based on Carl Jung's theory of personality type.
-The MBTI looks at the 16 personality types that indicate how an individual prefers to energize, perceive information, make decisions, and live his or her life.
+The MBTI looks at the 16 personality types that indicate how an individual prefers to energize, perceive information, make decisions, and live their life.